Marya T. Mtshali

-Marya T. Mtshali received her Ph.D. in Sociology from Boston College under the tutelage of Dr. Zine Magubane.
+Marya Thembi Mtshali is a Postdoctoral Research Fellow in the Technology and Social Change Project at the Shorenstein Center in the Harvard Kennedy School and a Lecturer in Women, Gender, and Sexuality at Harvard University.
+Additionally, she has taught classes at Wellesley College and Clark University.
+She received her Ph.D. in Sociology from Boston College under the tutelage of Zine Magubane, Ph.D.
 She obtained her B.S. in Sociology, B.S. in Marketing with an emphasis in international business, and a minor in Women and Gender Studies from Arizona State University.
-Prior to pursuing her graduate studies, Mtshali worked in the finance industry for several years, and, during her studies, she worked in the non-profit sector.

 Courses Taught in Studies of Women, Gender, and Sexuality

 Cambridge, MA 02138